You are currently viewing 10 Best Language Apps for Travel to Download Before Your Next Trip 2024Pin

 No single app above can get you to complete fluency or will give you passing grades in language proficiency exams.
 However, you can use a combination of these apps to get by for travel.

-We recommend starting with the free versions of Busuu, Drops, Duolingo, and Memrise.
+We recommend starting with the free versions of Duolingo, Teuida, Busuu, Drops, and Memrise.
 If you have used one of these apps consistently for over a month and enjoy it, it’s worth splurging on the premium version.
 For example, I used the free version of Drops for six months before paying for Drops Premium.

 When you’re serious about speaking a language, Pimsleur had the most listening and speaking practice, giving me the most confidence during conversations.
 Lately, I’ve mainly been using Pimsleur to learn conversational skills, Duolingo and Drops to keep my streak going, and Busuu because the community is so supportive and active.